-Although this craft dates back to the Heian period (794-1185), specialist cabinet makers did not appear until during the Muromachi period (1392-1573), when this form of joinery developed in step with the ceremonial drinking of tea.
-Beside a range of the finest traditional household furniture made in solid wood, many pieces of turnery, bentwood work and items made from boards are also fashioned from such woods as paulownia (Paulownia tomentosa), Japanese cedar (Cryptomeria japonica), mulberry (Morus) and zelkova (Zelkova serrata).
+Although Kyoto joinery dates back to the Heian era (794-1185), specialist cabinet makers did not appear until the Muromachi era (1392-1573), when the tea ceremony began to rise in popularity.
+In addition to a range of the finest traditional household furniture made of solid wood, many turned wood and bentwood items as well as products made from boards are fashioned from various woods, including paulownia, Japanese cedar, mulberry and zelkova.

-Kyo sashimono is said to find its highest expression in objects made of paulownia wood.
-Since paulownia wood blocks humidity and is highly resistant to heat, pawlonia wood products have become synonymous with high-quality furniture.
-When using paulownia wood in Kyo sashimono, particular attention is given to creating a rough body by removal of impurities and extended natural drying.
+Kyoto joinery is said to find its highest expression in objects made of paulownia wood.
+Because it is highly resistant to heat and humidity, paulownia wood products have become synonymous with high-quality furniture.
+When using paulownia wood in Kyoto joinery, the base is given special attention by removing impurities and drying for an extended period.

 How to make

-A key feature of Kyo sashimono, is the special finishing of the wooden base which brings out all the beauty of the wood grain’s natural texture.
-The wooden base finishing process includes sanding, wax-wiping, colored wax-wiping and finishing by applying an extremely thin layer of raw lacquer (suriurushi); in the decorative stage maki-e (gold sprinkled picture), urushi-e (lacquering techniques), dami-e (combination of brilliant colors, gold leaf and silver leaf), haku (gold leaf), kingin-dei (gold and silver paint), sunago (gold and silver dust) and many more techniques are used.
+A key feature of Kyoto joinery is the special finish of the wooden base that brings out the natural beauty of the woodgrain.
+The finishing process involves sanding, wax-wiping, colored wax-wiping and applying an extremely thin layer of raw lacquer.
+Decorations include maki-e sprinkled gold dust designs, urushi-e lacquering, brilliantly colorful dami-e designs, gold leaf, gold and silver paint, gold and silver dust and more.